 When editing your videos, keep them 90 seconds or less, unless you are creating an instructional video.
 People on the go want short, concise videos.
 Give them what they want and everybody will be happier.

 Make your point quickly.
 Even a 10 or 15-second clip of something interesting in your office can increase user engagement.
 Just make sure there’s some purpose to the video – even is it’s just to make the viewer laugh.

 6. Have Fun, Experiment, and Ask For Help

-Lastly, if you have questions on framing, format, audio, lighting or whatever – just pick up the phone and give us a call.
+Lastly, if you have questions on framing, format, audio, lighting or whatever – just give us a ring.
 We will gladly help!